nikgregory/shiny-octo-eureka/at_subtheme/css/_README.txt

   In development mode the responsive stylesheets will load in individual link elements with the media query in media attribute.
 This allows them to load directly into the browser and you will see your CSS changes immediately, as per normal CSS development.

   There are six of these responsive stylesheets - one for each break point set in the theme settings:

   responsive.smartphone.landscape.css
   responsive.smartphone.portrait.css
   responsive.tablet.landscape.css
   responsive.tablet.portrait.css
-  responsive.standard.bigscreen.css
+  responsive.desktop.css

   Its important to know that these files DO NOT contain the media queries (in case you were looking for them), instead they load in the <link> elements media attribute - remember, these files only load when in Development Mode.

   When in production mode all the responsive stylesheets are aggregated into one file and it uses embedded @media queries.

   This file loads from your public files directory.
 AT does this, not Drupal core - it has nothing to do with Performance Settings or Core CSS aggregation (which you should also turn on when going live!).

   For a mobile first approach you will place minimal styles in the global stylesheets